eliyahabba/PromptSuite/README.md

 | `enumerate`           | Adds numbering (1.
 2. 3.) | ❌ |

 This template demonstrates how to use all the main keys for maximum flexibility and clarity.
-You can import these keys from `multipromptify.core.template_keys` to avoid typos and ensure consistency.
+You can import these keys from `promptsuite.core.template_keys` to avoid typos and ensure consistency.

 ## Template Format